dustinpfister/blog_posts/_posts/python-standard-library-datetime.md

 categories: python
 layout: post
 id: 786
-updated: 2021-01-22 10:00:44
+updated: 2021-01-23 12:18:38
-version: 1.8
+version: 1.9
 ---

 In javaScript there is a built in Date class, so I would think that there should be something to that effect in python also.
 Well there is a few built in standard libraries actually it would seem and one such library is the [datetime library](https://docs.python.org/3/library/datetime.html#datetime.date).
+This library is a little different from the built in Date class that I am used to with javaScript, for one thing there is not just one class, but a few classes actaully.
+There is a datetime class that seems to be simular the the Date class, but there is also a date class, and a timedelta class also.

 <!-- more -->